 The purpose of this policy is to set forth methods that promote student wellness, prevent and reduce childhood obesity, and assure that school meals and other food and beverages sold and otherwise made available on the school campus during the school day are consistent with applicable minimum local, state, and federal standards.

-Policy 534 (Unpaid Meal Charges): The purpose of this policy is to ensure that students receive healthy and nutritious meals through Minnesota Transitions Charter School’s (MTCS) nutrition program and that MTCS employees, families, and students have a shared understanding of expectations regarding meal charges.
-The policy seeks to allow students to receive the nutrition they need to stay focused during the school day and minimize identification of students with insufficient funds to pay for school meals as well as to maintain the financial integrity of the school nutrition program.
+Policy 534: The purpose of this policy is to ensure that students receive healthy and nutritious meals through the Minnesota Transitions Charter School’s (MTCS) nutrition program and that MTCS employees, families, and students have a shared understanding of expectations regarding meal charges.
+The policy seeks to allow students to receive the nutrition they need to stay focused during the school day and minimize identification of students with insufficient funds to pay for a la carte items or second meals as well as to maintain the financial integrity of the school nutrition program.

 535 – Section 504 Policy Adopted April 2017